 Choosing the Right Enterprise Data Storage Solution

-With this brief overview of how to evaluate enterprise data storage solutions and compare those solutions, you should now have a better understanding of how to choose an ideal storage solution based on the types of data your enterprise stores.
+With this brief overview of how to evaluate enterprise data storage solutions and compare those solutions, you should now have a better understanding of how to choose an ideal data storage solution based on the types of data your enterprise stores.
+For more insights, see part-2 in this series in which we provide a more thorough comparison of the different data storage types: block storage vs object storage vs file storage.

 This article is only the first in a 4 part series on Why Enterprises Should Consider File Data When Evaluating Enterprise Data Storage Solutions—and has only scratched the surface on these important considerations.
-To learn more, download our new Enterprise Playbook for our latest insights on choosing right data storage solution to help manage the explosion of unstructured data.
+To learn more, download our new Enterprise Playbook for our most comprehensive guide on choosing right data storage solution to help manage the explosion of unstructured data.